-Savoury, oil-preserved anchovies give just enough richness to delicate artichoke hearts and smooth, milky mozzarella in a Sicilian muffoletta bread bun for a simple meal that is hearty, and simply marvellous.
+Savoury, oil-preserved anchovies give just enough richness to delicate artichoke hearts and smooth, milky mozzarella in a Sicilian muffoletta (or muffuletta) bread bun for a simple meal that is hearty, and simply marvellous.

 Makes 2 muffolettas (quantities can be adjusted to taste and size of bun)